asteli/mech/README.md

-# mech
+# Mech!

-Misc. mechanical designs and gadgets
+## What is this?
+I have a bunch of random mechanical designs that ought to be somewhere.
+Maybe one will be useful to you?